- Position: Forward

 His 24 goals with the US National Team place him third among the all-time leaders in American soccer.
 He forever ingrained himself in the memories of US soccer fans with two goals against Jamaica that helped the U.S. clinch a berth in the 2002 World Cup.

-Moore retired in 2005 after surgery to a damaged right knee.
+Moore retired in 2005.
 He was elected to the National Soccer Hall of Fame in 2013.

 2002: Became sixth player in U.S. history to earn 100 caps with appearance vs. Poland.
 Appeared in two games at 2002 World Cup as a substitute vs. Portugal and Poland.